TomDeneire/InformationScience/course/project.md

 Just to give you an idea: the model solution for this project took me about 4 hours to write and test, and is about 250 lines long (including the query).

 Hand in your project by setting up a private GitHub repository that you share with me (username [TomDeneire](https://github.com/TomDeneire)).
+Please take care to mention your **full name** in the exam notebook!

 ## Expectations